 Looking for awesome things to do in Zakynthos?
-This island positioned off the West coast of Greece, ranks the third largest out of all the Greek Islands in the Ionian Sea.
-Zakynthos is the perfect spot for a vacation since it’s surrounded by warm turquoise waters, has lush landscape, and mountains that have impressive views of the coastline.
-Although it is more common for locals to spend their holiday on the Aegean side, I find the islands in the Ionian Sea to be far more grand, at least in my opinion!
+This island positioned off the West coast of Greece, ranks as the third largest out of all the Greek Islands in the Ionian Sea.
+Zakynthos is the perfect spot for a vacation since it’s surrounded by warm turquoise waters, lush landscapes, and mountains with impressive views of the coastline.
+Although it is more common for locals to spend their holiday on the Aegean side, I find the islands in the Ionian Sea to be far grander, at least in my opinion!
 But, after your visit, pretty sure we will see eye to eye.

-Zakynthos has plenty to do for any type of trip..
+Zakynthos, this popular Europe beach destination has plenty to do for every type of traveler.
 Love to party, head to Laganas.
 For the adventurer, go diving and swim with sea turtles.
 If you’re looking to unwind, Zante has some breathing beaches to sunbathe or watch a sunset.
-There are plenty of family friendly activities too!
+There are plenty of family-friendly activities too!

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.

 The Greek islands are a pretty popular destination to visit during the summer months which range from June up to late August.
 But, since this is high season the island will be pretty populated with tourists.
-Which if you visit during these months be prepared for over crowded beaches, cramped alleyways, and packed restaurants.
-Costs of hotels may be a tad inflated too.
+If you visit during these months be prepared for overcrowded beaches, cramped alleyways, and packed restaurants.
+The costs of hotels may be a tad inflated too.

 You can still visit Zante during the summer, just opt for going prior before the summer crowds arrive or after.
 Visit Zakynthos either in May or early September.
 Don’t worry you will still catch that lovely warm Zakynthos weather and get a bronzy body during these months.

 Options are limited getting to Zakynthos.
 You can arrive by plane or ferry.
-Factors to consider when choosing depends on your budget and time.
+Factors to consider when choosing depend on your budget and time.

 Arrive By Plane

-Athens has daily flights to arrive to Zakynthos during season.
-Flight time is quick and you can find yourself on the island in 60-minutes.
-Depending on when you plan on visiting Zakynthos a one way ticket can costs between $65-85 USD.
+Athens has daily flights to arrive at Zakynthos during the season.
+Flight time is quick and you can find yourself on the island in 60 minutes.
+Depending on when you plan on visiting Zakynthos a one-way ticket can cost between $65-85 USD.
 This is the quickest way to start your vacation.

 Arrive By Ferry